- Home

 Palliative treatment

-Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
-It is best thought of as supportive care.
-Many people think that palliative treatment is for people at the end of life, but it may be beneficial for people at any stage of advanced cancer.
-As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
-Treatment may include surgery, radiation therapy, chemotherapy, hormone therapy, targeted therapies or other medicines.
+Palliative treatment aims to improve someone’s quality of life by managing the symptoms of cancer, without trying to cure the disease.
+Many people think palliative treatment is only for at the end of life, but it can help at any stage of advanced cancer.
+As well as slowing the spread of cancer, palliative treatment can relieve pain and manage symptoms.

 For more on this, see Palliative care and Living with advanced cancer.